soe37hi/Verkefni/README.md

 ## Skil 4

-The application should be ready to run immediately, just make sure the application.properties file includes this
+The application should be ready to run immediately, just make sure the application.properties file includes this as it is not running on Render

 ```
 spring.jpa.hibernate.ddl-auto=update